vladmorosanu97/frontend-from-zero-to-hero/Week 1 - Clean Code & productivity/README.md

  ```

- That's great.
-You finished first course and I'm proud of you.
-In the following, you have to solve a little test and after you will learn other amazing informations.
+ That's great!
+You finished your first course and I'm proud of you!
+Now, all you need to do is to solve a quick test and after that you will learn even more amazing information.
 Have a nice day!